 Theatre Under The Stars

 The first theater in Houston to offer free shows to the public back in 1968, Theatre Under The Stars (TUTS) keeps the summer tradition alive to this day, giving away free tickets to an annual musical production at the Miller Outdoor Theatre.
-The Miller's large, wooden proscenium arch adds expansive acoustic resonance for the sloping lawn that accommodates up to 4,500 people.
+The Miller's large wooden proscenium arch adds expansive acoustic resonance for the sloping lawn that accommodates up to 4,500 people.
 With a blanket, a basket filled with your favorite snacks, and a lawn chair, you are in for an atmospheric evening.
-This season, TUTS will mount the comedic musical The Best Little Whorehouse in Texas.
+This season, TUTS will put on two productions: James and the Giant Peach, Jr. and Million Dollar Quartet.

 Insider Tip: The vast Houston Museum of Natural Science is just steps away from the Miller Outdoor Theatre.
 Stop by for the dinosaur skeletons in the Morian Hall of Paleontology and the crystal wonders, gems, and rubies in the Lester and Sue Smith Gem Vault.